rconnorjohnstone/haskell_server/README.md

 This is purely a Yesod app now, and coming along pretty nicely.
 This is mostly meant to be a learning experience for me, so I'm just trying to get my feet wet in Haskell in general and backend Haskell in particular.
 But I guess also backend programming in particular, and really, I'm still pretty new to web development in general, as everything else I've done so far has been a program intended for the command line.
 So go easy on me, I'm learning.

+To go to the actual website, visit rconnorjohnstone.com or richardcjohnstone.com

 ## Features

 ### Ported Over